When I was $21,427 in credit card debt, I thought credit cards were evil - so I cut up each and every single one, vowing never to use them again.

 Buying a new and expensive gadget like an iPad Pro can bring you a feeling of joy, but that happiness will soon be squashed if you smash it or it gets stolen before you get the chance to really enjoy it.

 But if you bought it with your credit card you may have built-in insurance and be eligible for a full reimbursement of the cost of the product.

 The credit card companies aren’t going to give you anything without you jumping through hoops though.
 So keep in mind there’s a time frame you need to be in to qualify, you’ll need the receipt and if it’s stolen you may need a police report too.

 As with many things in life, the devil’s in the details.
 Read the fine print to see which of these purchase protection perks your credit card offers.
 If you want a quicker answer, you can google the name of your card or just call the number on the back and ask them yourself.

 Get automatic insurance for a covered loss when you purchase the entire fare with your credit card.

 This is a really convenient feature to know about, especially if you’re about to book an expensive vacation or you’re a frequent traveler.
-There are some credit cards that offer insurance in case you need to cancel a trip last minute.

-Many of us know that when it comes to last minute changes, most hotels and airlines charge a fee - that’s if they’ll allow you to cancel at all.
+Many of us know that when it comes to last-minute changes, most hotels and airlines charge a fee - that’s if they’ll allow you to cancel at all.
 With insurance, this takes lots of stress off your shoulders when making vacation plans.

-If you need a jump start, a tire change or towing, your credit card may offer complimentary roadside assistance.
+If you need a jump start, a tire change, or towing, your credit card may offer complimentary roadside assistance.